Animal Care and Use Policy UPPS No. 02.02.05

-01.01 Texas State University-San Marcos recognizes the importance of the use of animals in its education and research programs.
-The use of animals is vital both for understanding basic biological, agricultural, and ecosystem processes, as well as, in developing diagnostic, therapeutic, and preventive approaches for human and animal diseases.
+01.01 Texas State University recognizes the importance of the use of animals in its education and research programs.
+The use of animals is vital both for understanding basic biological, agricultural, and ecosystem processes, as well as in developing diagnostic, therapeutic, and preventive approaches for human and animal diseases.
 It is Texas State’s policy to provide all animals used in education and research with humane care and treatment.

 01.02 Texas State is committed to maintaining the highest possible standards for the care and use of animals.
 Texas State endorses as its own, the "United States Government's Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training."
 Texas State, including its investigators, researchers, teachers, students and staff, accepts responsibility for determining that research and education involving the use of animals fulfill the principles outlined in the aforementioned document.

-01.04 Specifically, adherence to the policy set forth in this document will insure that Texas State is in compliance with regulations established by the federal government under the Animal Welfare Act, as described in Section 01.05 and with the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals, whether or not federal funding is involved.
+01.04 Specifically, adherence to the policy set forth in this document will ensure that Texas State is in compliance with regulations established by the federal government under the Animal Welfare Act (the “Act”), as described in Section 01.05 and with the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals, whether or not federal funding is involved.

-01.05 The U.S. Department of Agriculture administers the Animal Welfare Act (7 U.S.C.
+01.05 The U.S. Department of Agriculture administers the Act (7 U.S.C.
 Sections 2131-2159) and its implementing regulations, published in 9 C.F.R., Title 9, Subchapter A, Parts 1-4.
-The Animal Welfare Act regulates the transportation, purchase, sale, housing, care, handling, and treatment of animals used in research, for exhibition, and sold as pets.
-The Act specifically includes dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, wild animal species, and any other warm blooded animals that the Secretary of Agriculture determines are being used or intended for use for research, testing, experimentation, exhibition purposes, or as pets.
+The Act regulates the transportation, purchase, sale, housing, care, handling, and treatment of animals used in research, for exhibition, and sold as pets.
+The Act specifically includes dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, wild animal species, and any other warm-blooded animals that the Secretary of Agriculture determines are being used or intended for use for research, testing, experimentation, exhibition purposes, or as pets.
 Beginning June, 1990, farm animals used in biomedical research were subject to inspection under the Act.